 The Code Enforcement Officer of the Village of Caledonia or any other agency or official authorized from time to time by the Village Board of Trustees by resolution shall inspect property and file a written report of violations by owners with the Village Clerk.
-The Village Clerk shall prepare a written notice and shall cause the same to be served upon the owner personally or by certified mail.
+The Code Enforcement Officer shall prepare a written notice and shall cause the same to be served upon the owner personally or by certified mail.
 The notice shall contain the following:

 The name of the owner to whom the notice shall be addressed.

 The location of the premises involved in the violation.